Introduction to Go Training

 Concurrency With Channels: Safe Communication Between Goroutines

 This chapter delves into Go's powerful concurrency mechanism using channels to enable safe communication between goroutines.
 You will learn how to implement basic and advanced channel usage, including buffered and unbuffered channels, how to signal completion, and gracefully shut down applications.
 The chapter will guide you through practical examples and best practices for avoiding common concurrency pitfalls, making it easier to build robust, concurrent applications that scale efficiently.
+Channels are a typed conduit through which you can send and receive values.

 Break